 0-30 days prior to the start of the retreat, you receive: no refunds or credits will be given.

-To cancel, you must send an email stating that you wish to cancel to: firstname.lastname@example.org
+To cancel, send an email stating that you wish to cancel to: firstname.lastname@example.org

 Comprehensive travel insurance to cover theft, loss and medical problems is recommended.
 Some policies specifically exclude dangerous activities such as scuba diving, motorcycling, skiing and even trekking: read the fine print.